Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Where to eat at the Brooklyn Museum

-If all that art has whetted your appetite and your stomach starts to growl, stop for a light bite at The Norm restaurant, whose architecture is inspired by the museum's secret and mysterious labyrinths.
+If all that art has whetted your appetite and your stomach starts to growl, you can stop for a light bite at The Norm restaurant, which has an architecture inspired by the museum's secret and mysterious labyrinths.

-On the other hand, if you want to enjoy a different and urban gastronomic plan, I suggest, as a good "tripita advisor" that I am, that you go to the Food Truck BkM, which offers a selection of fresh food, snacks and drinks to enjoy the sculpture garden of the museum with a little bit of shade.
+On the other hand, if you want to enjoy a different and urban gastronomic plan, I suggest, as a good "tripita advisor" that I am, that you go to the Food Truck BkM, which offers a selection of fresh food, snacks and drinks to enjoy in the museum's sculpture garden with a little shade.
 The food truck opens with the arrival of the good weather.
 And if you get hungry, don't worry, here are the best places to eat in Brooklyn.

 Bon appétit!